biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

     -   To briefly introduce yourselves and to do the exercises as a group
     -   On Zoom, to turn your cameras on and to have someone share their screen (use the `Ask for help` button in Zoom to get help from an organizer)
-    -   To let a *less* experienced person do the coding
+    -   To let a *less* experienced person do the screen sharing and coding

--   You can interrupt us to **ask a question** at any time, by speaking or typing in the Zoom chat.
+-   You can **ask a question** at any time, by speaking or typing in the Zoom chat.

--   You can generally come early or stay late for **troubleshooting or questions related to your research.**
+-   You can generally come early or stay late for **troubleshooting** but also for questions related to your research.

-Also:
+More general notes:

 -   We recommend that you **read** the relevant (part of the) chapter before each session, especially if the material in the chapter is new to you.